openmeteo/htimeseries/README.rst

 **.write(f, format=HTimeseries.TEXT, version=4)**

 Writes the time series to filelike object ``f``.
-In accordance with the :ref:`text format specification <textformat>`, time series are written using the CR-LF sequence to terminate lines.
+In accordance with the formats described below, time series are written using the CR-LF sequence to terminate lines.
 Care should be taken that ``f``, or any subsequent operations on ``f``, do not perform text translation; otherwise it may result in lines being terminated with